Kentico/xperience-by-kentico-kentico-migration-tool/README.md

     * Alternative forms under classes and UI-related configuration of class fields (field labels, Form controls, etc.).
 After the migration, you must manually create the appropriate [UI forms](https://docs.kentico.com/x/V6rWCQ) in Xperience by Kentico.
     * Custom settings under modules, which are currently not supported in Xperience by Kentico
     * Module permissions (permissions work differently in Xperience by Kentico - see [Role management](https://docs.kentico.com/x/7IVwCg) and [UI page permission checks](https://docs.kentico.com/x/8IKyCg))
-    * As with all object types, the Migration Tool does not transfer code files to the target project.
+    * As with all object types, the Kentico Migration Tool does not transfer code files to the target project.
 You must manually move all code files generated for your custom classes (_Info_, _InfoProvider_, etc.).
 * **Custom tables**
   * Custom tables are not supported in Xperience by Kentico.
 Data from custom tables is migrated to the target instance as custom modules.
   * The migration only transfers data from custom tables to the custom module (_CMS\_Resource_) database table.